 Thunder Force V: Perfect System

-Thunder Force V: Perfect System is a horizontal scrolling shooter that pushes the PS1’s hardware to its limits.
+Thunder Force V: Perfect System pushes the PS1’s hardware to its limits.
+How many PS1 titles can claim buttery 60fps action while the screen is littered with massive sprites and enough laser fire to illuminate a small planet?
 Its 3D graphics are stunning, with detailed backgrounds and smooth animations.
 The gameplay is fast-paced and intense, with a wide array of weapons and power-ups.
 The soundtrack is also exceptional, adding to the game’s adrenaline-fueled atmosphere.
-This game is widely considered one of the best in the series, and a must-play for any Shmup fan.
+It’s challenging, sure, but it’s the kind of difficulty that feels earned, not cheap.

 R-Type Delta